Labor & Employment Law

 Minimum Wage and Overtime

 As of September 2021, the Florida minimum wage is $10.00 per hour.
-However, the Florida minimum wage is expected to increase in increments to $15.00 per hour by 2026.
+The Florida minimum wage is expected to increase in increments to $15.00 per hour by 2026.

-The federal Fair Labor Standards Act of 1938, also known as the FLSA, governs the payment of minimum wage and overtime compensation for employees.
+The federal Fair Labor Standards Act of 1938 (FLSA) governs the payment of minimum wage and overtime compensation for employees.
 The FLSA provides that covered employers pay employees the minimum wage and overtime pay for all hours worked over 40 in a workweek, unless the employer claims an exemption from paying the minimum wage or overtime.

 The FLSA recognizes five main exemptions and it is generally based on the employee’s job duties as well as how much and how the employer pays the employee.
 Employees subject to an exemption are often referred to as “exempt” employees.
 Hourly employees or those that do not fall into any exemption must be paid at least minimum wage and overtime pay for hours worked over 40 in a workweek and are called “non-exempt” employees.